 For example, say Xavier, Yoshi, and Zander all take a multiple-choice test by guessing; their scores are the random variables X, Y, and Z. The average is a function of the original three random variables and is a brand-new random variable on its own.

-If the exam has three true/false questions and a score less than doesn't pass, what is the probability the group of Xavier, Yoshi, and Zander fails on average?
+If the exam has three true/false questions and a score less than doesn't pass, what is the probability the group average is a failing grade?